 - Coordinate our complementary tools for measuring and improving fishery and aquaculture performance.
 We are drawing upon our existing standards to create tools to help fisheries and aquaculture define a clear path for improvement as well as working to increase the efficiency of our internal systems for data, auditing, and traceability.

 - Analyze and track the global landscape of sustainable seafood.
-We are consolidating our programs’ data on our coverage and impact with the aim of issuing a report in 2019.
+We are consolidating our programs’ data on our coverage and impact and published an initial report in early 2019.

 - Collaborate to fill gaps and scale impact.
 We are exploring how we align our efforts to support producers to improve their performance, as well as strengthen national policies that govern fisheries and aquaculture management.